 From the start, Dixie played an important role in the life of the city.

-Electricity was still relatively new to Montgomery when Dixie opened its doors in 1908.
-Introduced a mere 20 years before, the new kind of power lighting up the city drew the attention of a young man named Peter W. Crump.
-Crump saw electricity’s exciting potential and proceeded to form Montgomery’s first electrical contracting company.
+Teddy Roosevelt was president and for the first time a ball was dropped in Times Square to celebrate New Year’s.
+The year was 1908 when Dixie opened its doors in Montgomery.
+It was a mere 20 years after a new kind of power began lighting up the city.
+A young man named Peter W. Crump saw electricity’s exciting potential and proceeded to form Montgomery’s first electrical contracting company.

 Dixie Electric, Plumbing & Air is proud of the fact that 75 to 80 percent of its service calls come from existing customers or people referred by customers.
 What lies ahead for Dixie?
-Yelverton hopes to continue the company’s pattern of steady, sustainable growth.
-He believes the way to do that hasn’t changed.
-It’s still to take good care of his employees and customers.
+Noble and John Yelverton hope to continue the company’s pattern of steady, sustainable growth and believe the way to do that has not changed since 1908: take good care of Dixie’s employees and they will take good care of our clients.